 User Profile

-The User Profile option () in the top-left of the Cisco Spaces dashboard helps to view account and logout options.
+The User Profile option () in the top-right of the Cisco Spaces dashboard helps to view account and logout options.

 The User Profile feature includes the following options:

-View Change Log: Click to open the Change Log tab that displays the activity details of all the users in a particular account.
+View Change Log: Click to open the Change Log tab in the My Account window that displays the activity details of all the users in a particular account.
 For more information, see Viewing Cisco Spaces Account Details.

 Viewing Cisco Spaces Account Details